Kim Pyong Il: Family background and early life

-Kim is the son of Kim Il-sung and Kim Song-ae, Kim Il-sung's former secretary.
+Kim is the son of Kim Il Sung and Kim Song-ae, Kim Il Sung's former secretary.
 Kim had one younger brother, Yong-il, and one older half-sister, Kyong-hui, who would go on to marry senior official Chang Sung-taek.
 He was named after another son with the same name, who was born in Vyatskoye in 1944; that son, also known as Shura Kim, allegedly drowned in Pyongyang in 1947.
-He graduated from Kim Il-sung University with a major in economics, and later attended the Kim Il-sung National War College, following which he was appointed a battalion commander.
+He graduated from Kim Il Sung University with a major in economics, and later attended the Kim Il Sung Military University, following which he was appointed a battalion commander.

-Kim Pyong-il's rivalry with half-brother Kim Jong-il goes back to the 1970s.
-In those days, Kim Pyong-il was known as a womaniser who threw raucous parties; sometimes, attendees at these parties would shout, "Long live Kim Pyong-il!".
-Kim Jong-il knew that this could be portrayed as a threat to the cult of personality surrounding their father Kim Il-sung, and reported the matter; Kim Il-sung was reportedly infuriated, and thus Kim Pyong-il fell out of favour with his father while Kim Jong-il strengthened his position.
+Kim Pyong Il's rivalry with half-brother Kim Jong Il goes back to the 1970s.
+In those days, Kim Pyong Il was known as a womaniser who threw raucous parties; sometimes, attendees at these parties would shout, "Long live Kim Pyong Il!".
+Kim Jong Il knew that this could be portrayed as a threat to the cult of personality surrounding their father Kim Il Sung, and reported the matter; Kim Il Sung was reportedly infuriated, and thus Kim Pyong Il fell out of favour with his father while Kim Jong Il strengthened his position.

-Kim Pyong-il married Kim Sun-kum, a woman with family connections to the Ministry of Public Security, in 1982.
+Kim Pyong Il married Kim Sun-kum, a woman with family connections to the Ministry of Public Security, in 1982.
 They have a son, Kim In-kang, and a daughter, Kim Ung-song.